Elaine (legend): Elaine of Benoic

 Queen Elaine of Benoic (Old French: Élaine de Bénoïc; alternative forms including Elainne, Elene, Helaine, Helainne, Helayne and Helene; also known as Provida or Perevida) is wife of King Ban and birth mother of Lancelot.
-The Vulgate Cycle traces her descent to the holy bloodline of the biblical Israeli king David.
+The Vulgate Cycle's Prose Lancelot traces her descent to the holy bloodline of the biblical Israeli king David.
 Following the conquest of their kingdom of Benoic (known as Benwick in English) by King Claudas, the death of her husband, and the taking of the infant Lancelot by the Lady of the Lake, Elaine becomes known as the Queen of Great Sorrows, living as a nun along with her sister Evaine, the widowed wife of King Bors and mother of Sir Lionel and Sir Bors.
 In an alternate version from the Italian rewrite Tavola Ritonda, the queen is named Gostanza and she dies of distress just few days after Ban's death and Lancelot's premature birth.
-The early and even more distinctive German book Lanzelet calls its eponymous hero's mother Clarine and makes her a sister of Arthur.
+An early and even more distinctive Lancelot romance, the German Lanzelet, calls its eponymous hero's mother Clarine and makes her a sister of Arthur.
+Emmanuèle Baumgartner connected the figure of Elaine with Saint Helena.

 Elaine of Corbenic

-Princess Elaine of Corbenic (also known as Amite, and alternatively written Helaine, Heliaebel or Helizabel) is daughter of King Pelles of Corbenic, descended from Joseph of Arimathea.
+Princess Elaine of Corbenic (also known as Amite, and alternatively written Helaine, Heliaebel or Helizabel) is daughter of King Pelles of Corbenic, descended from a relative of Joseph of Arimathea.
 She is identified as "The Grail Maiden" or "Grail Bearer" due to her connection to the Holy Grail.
 In the Vulgate Cycle, Lady Elaine becomes mother of Sir Galahad after raping Sir Lancelot and later lives with Lancelot as his wife for several years.